Falc00n007/K8S/README.md

-# K8S

-# README - Kubernetes and Cluster setup on Ubuntu 20.04 and CentOS 8
+# Kubernetes and Cluster setup on Ubuntu 20.04 and CentOS 8

 ## Overview
 This repository contains instructions and scripts for setting up Kubernetes and creating a cluster on Ubuntu 20.04 and CentOS 8.
 These instructions will guide you through the process step-by-step, making it easy for you to deploy and manage containerized applications.